-The calculation of emissions for categories 4III and 4IV (N2O from Nitrogen Mineralization in mineral soils) is described in chp.
+The calculation of emissions for category 4III (N2O from Nitrogen Mineralization in mineral soils) is described in chp.
 6.10.

-Category 4D1 does not have any sinks or emissions.
-For completeness, Table 6-5 shows the AD uncertainty of the AREA survey (10.5%) and a generic EF uncertainty of 50%.
+Category 4D1 has only emissions from organic soils.
+Table 6-6 shows the AD uncertainty of the AREA survey (10.5%) and a generic EF uncertainty of 50%.

 For category 4D2, land converted to wetlands, the dominant processes determining the EF uncertainty are the carbon loss in (living) biomass and in mineral soils calculated by the stock-difference approach for conversions from forest land to wetlands.
 Therefore, the uncertainty of the carbon stock of forest was used (40.3%, see chp.
 6.6.3) for living biomass, and the carbon stock changes in mineral soils are assumed to have a mean uncertainty of 50.0% (see Annex A2.2).
-The resulting relative EF uncertainty for 4D2 is 32.1% (see Table 6-5).
+The resulting relative EF uncertainty for 4D2 is 34.8% (see Table 6-6).

-The AD uncertainty (40.9%) for 4D2 comes from the AREA survey as shown in Table 6-9.
+The AD uncertainty (40.9%) for 4D2 comes from the AREA survey as shown in Table 6-11.